 In accordance with the member's Evidence of Coverage, certain services performed by contracted providers require prior authorization before being rendered.
 The Commonwealth Care Alliance Authorization and Utilization Management department is responsible for reviewing prior authorization service requests from providers.
-All requests (except behavioral health, specialized radiology services & inpatient/observation admissions-please see below for details) must be faxed to 855-341-0720 using the Standardized Prior Authorization Request form along with the necessary clinical documentation to support the request.
-Download the form.
+All requests, except behavioral health and inpatient/observation admissions-must be faxed to 855-341-0720 using the Standardized Prior Authorization Request form along with the necessary clinical documentation to support the request.
+Use the Standard Prior Authorization Form